Corpofin/launchpad/README.md

-# launchpad
+# Launchpad
-Launchpad for your next Laravel project
+Scaffold out your next Laravel project with the Caffeinated ecosystem at your fingertips.